LarynQi/ok-disc/README.md

 * Allow specific cases to be tested
 * Opt-in backups
 * Auto-update local clients from this repo if version is not up-to-date
+* Instead of parsing of source files line by line, read the files in their entirety and match regex patterns